Egypt Destination Guide

 • Learn Basic Arabic: A few phrases go a long way - "shukran" (thank you) and "ma'a salama" (goodbye).

-• Be Patient: Egypt operates on "Egyptian time" - things may move slower than you're used to.
+• Be Patient: Egypt operates on "Egyptian time" - things may move more slowly than you're used to.

 • Stay Hydrated: The desert climate demands consistent hydration.